-This report was developed through the joint efforts of the scientific board members, many of whom are editors-in-chief of the most related journals, academicians, fellows from different countries, and members of professional societies.
-We would like to express our sincere appreciation for their contributions during the report writing.
-Compared with the last version published in 2017, in this version, some category journals have been replaced and others added based on the topic concentrations.
-However, two types of journals from the 2017 version have been removed from this edition: journals that have changed their research directions so that management science in engineering related topics are not the 2018 focus; and, as the journals cope in this edition is generally in compliance with JCR's SCI journals, the journals that have been excluded from the Web of Science due to paper quality are also not included in this report.
+This report was developed with the joint efforts of members of the scientific committee, many of whom are editors of the most relevant journals, academics, researchers from different countries, and members of professional associations.
+We would like to sincerely thank them for their contributions in writing the report.
+Compared with the previous version released in 2019, some journal categories in this version have been replaced according to the degree of topic concentration, and other journal categories have been added.
+In addition, it is worth noting that the newly added three-year zoning data comparison further provides a reference for the future development and endeavors of journals in different regions.
+Since this collection of journals usually conforms to JCRs SCI journals, those that are excluded from WoS due to paper quality are not included in this report.